 Yes.
 The Honors Program is a competitive admission program.
 The Honors Admission Policy can be found here.
 Students should apply after they have been admitted to Drury University, but before they have enrolled.
-The Honors Council reviews applications for incoming honors students in November, February, and June.
+The Honors Council reviews applications for incoming honors students on a rolling basis until we have 40 new students in the program.
+In recent years, we fill up by late March or April.
 We will consider applications from transfer students and international students in July and August.

 If there are spaces available in the program, we will accept applications from students during their first year of residency at Drury.